michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 RED -> GREEN -> (red->green->refactor) REFACTOR
 ```

-In the light of big and small cycles, my approach differs from bottom-up clasitist TDD in a sense that small Red-Green-Refactor cycles are part of a Refactor phase in a bigger cycle, whereas in bottom-up
+In the light of big and small cycles, my approach differs from middle out/bottom up classic TDD in a sense that small Red-Green-Refactor cycles are part of a Refactor phase in a bigger cycle, whereas in middle out/bottom up
-classicist TDD small Red-Gree-Refactor cycles happens before the Red phase of a bigger cycle, i.e. small building blocks are developer first, then higher-level functionality is specified (Red) and implemented
+classical TDD small Red-Gree-Refactor cycles happens before the Red phase of a bigger cycle, i.e. small building blocks are developer first, then higher-level functionality is specified (Red) and implemented
 using the already built small components (Green).

 ```
-# Bottom-up classicist TDD
+# Middle out/bottom up classical TDD
 (red->green->refactor) RED -> GREEN -> REFACTOR
 ```